The owner and operator of an illegal gambling website in South Korea hired two cyber security experts to attack a competing gambling site.

 In 2012, officials arrested 21,123 people.

-Although final figures were unavailable, South Korean media stated that enforcement increased in 2013 due to criticism on the lower arrest rates.
+Although final figures were unavailable, South Korean media stated that criminal justice programs increased enforcement in 2013 due to criticism on the lower arrest rates.
 In a single day in December, authorities arrested 650 people for prostitution related charges.
-During the raids, the Seoul Metropolitan Police Agency shut down 231 illegal gambling houses and brothels that were operating across the city.
+During the raids, the Seoul Metropolitan Police Agency shut down 231 illegal gambling dens and brothels that were operating across the city.

-Between November and December 2013, security forces shut down a total of 76 illegal brothels that were operating in South Korea.
+Between November and December 2013, criminal justice agencies shut down a total of 76 illegal brothels that were operating in South Korea.

 Source: Yoon Ha-youn, “Over 600 arrested in crackdown on sex, gambling crimes: Seoul,” Asia One, December 16, 2013.

 Capsules filled with the remains of dead human fetuses are being smuggled into South Korea from China, according to the Korea Customs Service.
-The pills are advertised as a stamina enhancement drug and are in high demand despite health officials stating that the pills are filled with bacteria and could cause serious health problems when taken.
+The pills are advertised as a stamina enhancement drug and are in high demand despite public health programs explaining that the pills are filled with bacteria and could cause serious health problems when taken.

 The first reports of these human flesh pills were reported in South Korea in August 2011.
 From August 2011 to August 2012, security officials stopped 94 smuggling attempts that were attempting to bring in pills from China.
 Nearly 43,600 human flesh pills were seized in those incidents.